Waterproof fabric

 Waterproof fabrics are fabrics that are, inherently, or have been treated to become, resistant to penetration by water and wetting.
 The term "waterproof" refers to conformance to a governing specification and specific conditions of a laboratory test method.
-They are usually natural or synthetic fabrics that are laminated or coated with a waterproofing material such as rubber, polyvinyl chloride (PVC), polyurethane (PU), silicone elastomer, fluoropolymers, and wax.
+They are usually natural or synthetic fabrics that are laminated or coated with a waterproofing material such as wax, rubber, polyvinyl chloride (PVC), polyurethane (PU), silicone elastomer, or fluoropolymers.
 Treatment could be either of the fabric during manufacture or of completed products after manufacture, for instance by a waterproofing spray.
-Examples include the rubberized fabric used in Mackintosh jackets, sauna suits and inflatable boats.
+Examples include the rubberized fabric used in Mackintosh jackets, sauna suits, and inflatable boats.

 Definition and specifications

 Waterproof/breathable fabrics resist liquid water passing through, but allow water vapour to pass through.
 Their ability to block out rain and snow while allowing vapour from sweat to evaporate leads to their use in rainwear, waterproof outdoor sports clothing, tents, and other applications.